Summary

 Clear, Short, and Same

 Clear means your graphs are easy to read and understand.
-Use large fonts and colors that stand out.
-Use simple layouts.
+Use large fonts, colors that stand out, and simple layouts.
 If an backer can't read your chart in 10 seconds, it's too hard.

-Same means using the same colors, fonts, and styles throughout your business plan.
+Consistent means using the same colors, fonts, and styles throughout your business plan.
 Your income chart should match your customer chart visually.
-This creates a expert look.
+This creates a expert look that builds confidence.

 Complete and Exciting